biodiversitydata-se/pipelines/sbdi/README.md

 See *pipelines* and *solrcloud* roles in [sbdi-install](https://github.com/biodiversitydata-se/sbdi-install) for information on how to install and manage pipelines.

 ### Running pipelines
 Run pipelines as the `spark` user.
+A recommendation is to use Linux [screen command](https://www.gnu.org/software/screen/manual/screen.html), especially when loading large datasets.

 Use `sbdi-load` (/usr/bin/sbdi-load) to run all the pipeline steps for a single dataset:
 ```